How An Employer Value Proposition Helps You Sell Candidates

 Step 1: Determine the role you’re hiring for.

 An Employer Value Proposition should change with each role since candidates’ motivators differ.
-For example, what motivates a salespeople is very different than what motivates those in back office support.
+For example, what motivates salespeople is very different than what motivates those in back office support.
 Salespeople are motivated by a high earning potential and having administrative help that will keep them out selling.
 Those being hired into support positions like customer service and administrative are more attracted by a steady income and useful technology.

 Step 2: Know their motivators.